Prakash07-sk/Flask-HospitalManagement-system/README.md

 -> sqlite3 hpmanagement.db
 ->.tables
 (after enter that line that show User table if it doesn't shows your database creation may be wrong!)

+if SQLALCHEMY_TRACK_MODIFICATIONS error shows, Enter your frst quary mannualy then run the application.